What is it?

 Due to its personalised approach, personal training is one of the best activities you can do to achieve specific health and fitness goals you have.
 It caters to a range of abilities, needs and preferences, many people seek the support of a personal trainer to:

-- Feel less puffed out, for example being able to play sport with their children.
+- Feel less puffed out, for example being able to run around after your kids

-- Increase mobility and build strength following an injury.
+- Increase mobility and build strength, possibly following an injury

 - Increase confidence and motivation